timewave-computer/valence-services/contracts/auction/auction/README.md

 ## Executables

-`AuctionFunds` - Send funds to be auctioned during the next auction.
+`AuctionFunds {}` - Send funds to be auctioned during the next auction.

-`WithdrawFunds` - Withdraw funds sent to the auction.
+`WithdrawFunds {}` - Withdraw funds sent to the auction.
 Only funds from pending auctions can be withdrawn.

-`Bid` - Bid in the active auction.
+`Bid {}` - Bid in the active auction.
 The bid is resolved immediately.

+### Doing a bid

+First we need to know what the price of the auction before bidding, 2 queries are available:

+1. `GetPrice` - This gives us the current price of the auction.
+2. `GetAuction` - This gives us the auction `start_price`, `end_price`, `start_block`, `end_block`, which allows us to calculate the price decrease per block, and get the price in any future block.

+Once we know the price and want to bid on that price, we execute `bid {}` message on the auction contract, and provide the amount of `TOKEN_2` we want to buy with, any leftovers will be returned to the bidder.

 ### Auction management